smallstep/certificates/README.md

         * `maxTLSCertDuration`: do not allow certificates with a duration greater than this value.

-        * `defaultTLSCertDuration`: if not certificat validity period is specified, use this value.
+        * `defaultTLSCertDuration`: if no certificate validity period is specified, use this value.

         * `disableIssuedAtCheck`: disable a check verifying that provisioning